Mindaugas-Jacionis/camel-de-camel/README.md

   ]
 })

-// output of above camelize() call
+// output of the above camelize() call
 {
   snakeCase: 'value',
   pascalCase: {